Documentation

 streambooleanWas this a streaming request?

-prefix_hashtextSHA-256 of prompt prefix
+prefix_hashtextSHA-256 of instructional prefix (16 hex)

 policy_versionintPolicy version applied